softwareforgood/Learn-Enough-To-Be-Dangerous/Misc_Dev/GitAndGitHub.md

 - Local Repository: repositories stored on your local computer

 ### How are Git and GitHub connected?
-GitHub uses Git and it's commands to do many important things related to working on a project together.
+GitHub uses Git and its commands to do many important things related to working on a project together.
 These things include:
 - Cloning a remote repository on GitHub onto your local computer
 - Pulling updates of the remote repository onto your local computer
 - Pushing updates of your local repository to the remote repository